tphummel/blog/_posts/2016-10-08-activity-tracking-for-pets.md

 - [whistle](http://www.whistle.com/): $80 + $95/year.
 10-day battery
 - [voyce](http://voyce.com/): $200 + $95/year.
 7-day battery

-The exact models, features, and pricing details aren't important.
+The exact devices, features, and pricing details aren't important.
 I'll summarize by saying the price points are higher than my budget, there are features beyond my scope, and maybe most importantly, the battery life is too short.

 # My Solution